-Just like avocados, most people don’t think of olives as fruits.
-Olives are a good source of dietary antioxidants, and healthy fats.
+Just like avocados, most people don’t think of olives as fruit.
+Olives are a good source of dietary antioxidants and healthy fats.

 #5: Bell Peppers

-In Dr. Di Noia’s powerhouse fruits and veggies study, bell peppers were the #1 ranked healthy fruit, ranked #17 overall[*].
+In Dr. Di Noia’s fruits and veggies study, bell peppers were the top-ranked healthy fruit, ranked 17 overall[*].

 You can eat them like vegetables — raw or cooked.
 Bell peppers are filling, low in calories, and great for keto-friendly dipping sauces.

-Tomatoes are loaded with the antioxidant lycopene, which reduces the risk of heart disease and cancer.
+Tomatoes are loaded with the antioxidant lycopene, which may reduce the risk of heart disease*].
 Tomatoes also provide plenty of vitamin C, potassium, folate, and vitamin K.